27-MAR-2007

 Gypsy wagon, at our farm

-Picture this farm of two houses and many stone outbuildings, extremely old, in pretty countryside, with daffodils and blossom, pots of bulbs at the doors, a river just a pleasant walk away and the sun shining.
-It did….for most of our time there.
+The farm, of two houses and many extremely old stone outbuildings, was in pretty countryside, with daffodils and blossom at that time abounding, pots of bulbs at the doors, a river just a pleasant walk away and the sun shining.
+The sun continued to shine throughout the week of our stay.

 31-MAR-2007